DensityCo/charts/README.md

 ReactDOM.render(<MyChartComponent oneProp="foo" />, document.body);
 ```

+### What about other frameworks?
+Currently, there aren't helpers for other frameworks since we aren't using those extensively at
+Density.
+However, writing a wrapper similar to `chartAsReactComponent` above should be relatively
+trivial, and if you do, we'd love a contribution with it to this library!

 ### How would I create a react / angular / vue / some other framework-based chart?
 Here's a react example.
-These concepts should translate to any other framework.
+These concepts should generally translate to any other framework that allows
+"mounting" of its output into the DOM at an arbitrary location.

 ```javascript
 import * as React from 'react';
 import ReactDOM from 'react-dom';